anoop7384/job-application-tracker/README.md

 ## Installation

-Follow these steps to set up the Social Networking Website on your local machine:
+Follow these steps to set up the Job Applications Tracker website on your local machine:

 ### Prerequisites